 Getting Started

-This page takes you from a fresh checkout to a working install with both daemons running, in about five minutes.
+This page takes you from a fresh checkout to a working install — three binaries built, stax-server running, and (on macOS, or a locked-down Linux host) the privileged staxd in place.

 What you are installing

-stax is not a single binary.
-It is three programs and two daemons — Architecture covers the why; here is the short version:
+stax is three programs — Architecture covers the why; here is the short version:

 staxthe CLI you type commands intouser(not a daemon)

-stax record talks to staxd to start sampling; every sample flows into stax-server, which is what stax top, stax flame, and the web UI query.
+stax record drives the capture; every event flows into stax-server, which is what stax top, stax flame, and the web UI query.

 Prerequisites